Scale your business with our modular plugins.

 }

 woocommerce_add_cart_item_data is the WooCommerce hook that will allow us to edit the price of the current product.
-Additionally, the if() conditional checks whether the checkbox is selected or not, and if it is, updates the price in the following line.
-Now, let’s break down the code to better understand what each part does.
+Additionally, the if() conditional checks whether the checkbox is selected, and if it is, updates the price in the following line.
+Now, let’s break down the code to understand better what each part does.

 • extra_pack is the name of the checkbox we’ve created in the previous step

-• $cart_item_data['new_price'] = $price + 15; is how we increase the price by $15 when the if() conditional is true, this is when the user selects the extra packaging checkbox.
-By adjusting the code, you can choose to increase or decrease the price by any amount you want.
+• $cart_item_data['new_price'] = $price + 15; is how we increase the price by $15 is when the if() condition is true, which is when the user selects the extra packaging checkbox.
+By adjusting the code, you can increase or decrease the price by any amount you want.

-Since we can call the woocommerce_add_cart_item_data hook several times when loading the cart, we need to recalculate the totals and subtotals of the cart to avoid undesired results such as prices being updated multiple times or every time a user adds a product.
+Since we can call the woocommerce_add_cart_item_data when loading the cart several times, we need to recalculate the totals and subtotals of the cart to avoid undesired results such as prices being updated multiple times or every time a user adds a product.
 To update the product, paste the following code after the previous two ones:

 add_action( 'woocommerce_before_calculate_totals', 'before_calculate_totals', 10, 1 );